 To be an essential source for truth and ideas that connects the citizens of Connecticut to their communities and to the world.

-Connecticut Public, home to Connecticut Public Television and Connecticut Public Radio, offers internships at its headquarters in the historic Asylum Hill neighborhood of Hartford and at Connecticut Public Radio's New Haven Bureau at Gateway Community College.
+Connecticut Public, home to Connecticut Public Television and Connecticut Public Radio, offers internships at its headquarters in the historic Asylum Hill neighborhood of Hartford, at Fairfield University, and at Connecticut Public Radio's New Haven Bureau at Gateway Community College.
 Remote internships are also possible.

 Interns who completed the program at Connecticut Public have gone on to careers at A&E, NPR, ESPN, HEARST, Frontline, Yale, Bain & Company, BlueSky Productions, Dreamworks, USAID, Upright Citizens Brigade, and PBS & NPR member stations, just to name a few.
 Plus, our interns now serve as working filmmakers, animators, performers, professors, lawyers, and entrepreneurs.

 From day one, Connecticut Public interns are given real-world, hands-on responsibilities.
 Working alongside top professionals in the field, interns accomplish meaningful work in our radio, news, marketing, and digital departments.
 The goal of our internship program is to provide interns with a substantive, meaningful work experience so that each intern concludes their time with the Company honing in on demonstrable skills in his/her area of interest, plus knowledge of public radio, in general.
 Find out how you can contribute your diverse talents to gain invaluable experience at the heart of a thriving multimedia organization!

 Over the 10 weeks, I was treated as a true reporter, and was able to complete 14 stories.
 Each story had a corresponding spot/voicer and cut and script, which allowed my voice to be on the radio at least once a week on most occasions.

 I walked into this internship not knowing what to expect, and left learning so much more about the audio/radio industry.